TunaLobster/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Using Rangefinder
 ^^^^^^^^^^^^^^^^^

 Rangefinders in ArduPilot are called Distance Sensors in AirSim.
-See `AirSim's Sensors page <https://github.com/microsoft/AirSim/blob/master/docs/sensors.md#distance-sensor>`__ for details, and :ref:`Rangefinder Setup <copter:common-rangefinder-landingpage>` for ArduPilot side information.
+See `AirSim's Sensors page <https://github.com/microsoft/AirSim/blob/master/docs/sensors.md#distance-sensor>`__ for details, and :ref:`Rangefinder Setup <common-rangefinder-landingpage>` for ArduPilot side information.

 Some example settings and parameters are shown below, to create a forward and downward-facing rangefinder.
 Note that only sensor settings are present, which can be easily inserted inplace of the ``Sensors`` element in the Lidar example above.